Achaltheplant/Capstone-Project/README.md

 - Reduce diagnostic delays and healthcare costs
 - Support clinicians with data-driven insights

+The solution proposed is to utilise an interactive test which is cost-effective screening compared to imaging tests and if a positive is found, the patient can be forwarded to specialists which in turn, is a scalable solution for hospitals and telemedicine platforms
 ---

-### 2️⃣ Data Understanding
+### 2️⃣ Data Understanding and Preparation
 The dataset consists of structured clinical and demographic information collected from patient records.
+It was sourced from Kaggle using the link "https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset"

 **Key Features:**
 - Demographic: `Age`, `Gender`, `EducationLevel`